Arc'teryx Thorsen Parka Review

 Our Analysis and Test Results

 We love the Thorsen's style.
-It's tailored in a long, straight cut with minimal curvature, and the handwarmer pocket zipper flaps run parallel to the front zipper flap, reinforcing the straight-cut look.
+It's tailored in an extended, straight cut with minimal curvature, and the handwarmer pocket zipper flaps run parallel to the front zipper flap, reinforcing the straight-cut look.
 The front flap takes an angular turn around the exterior chest pocket, adding an accent to the otherwise linear look of the garment.
 It is overall sleek, understated, and yet artistic and refined.
 The logo is placed discreetly on the left sleeve, embroidered with dark grey thread, and goes mostly unnoticed.
-This is a great piece for people who want a sleek and beautiful parka without the accents and flair provided by shoulder straps, horizontal pocket flaps, and curved hems.
+This coat is a great piece for people who want a sleek and beautiful parka without the accents and flair provided by shoulder straps, horizontal pocket flaps, and curved hems.

-The Arc'teryx Thorsen is an excellent parka with a long hem and superb styling.
+The Arc'teryx Thorsen is an excellent winter parka with a long hem and superb styling.
 It is also extremely high-performance, packing high-quality down insulation into a burly Gore-Tex shell.
 The result is a stylish urban parka that performs as well as an alpine climbing or expedition parka.
 We recommend this jacket to anyone who wants a top-of-the-line urban winter jacket for the coldest and wettest environments, provided that you like the long hem styling.

 The Thorsen is at the upper limit compared to the price of other jackets, but its excellent warmth, weather resistance, style, and construction merit the price tag.
 You'd be hard-pressed to find a higher performance and better-styled parka at a similar price.
 However, we know that it does not fit into every budget.
 A more affordable parka with equal warmth and weather ratings is the Patagonia Frozen Range.
 For those on the strictest of budgets, the The North Face McMurdo Down Parka is our favorite affordable option, although you will sacrifice some weather resistance with this jacket.